-The RD7200 locator should be regularly checked to ensure its correct operation.
+The RD7100 locator should be regularly checked to ensure its correct operation.

-eCert provides a thorough test of the RD7200's locating circuitry, and supplies a Radiodetection Calibration Certificate when a positive test result is obtained.
+eCert provides a thorough test of the RD7100's locating circuitry and marker transceiver, and supplies a Radiodetection Calibration Certificate when a positive test result is obtained.

-To run eCert, the locator should be connected to an internet-enabled PC, on which the RD Manager Online software is installed.
+To run eCert, the locator should be connected to an internet-enabled PC, on which the RD Manager software is installed.
 Additional eCert credits may be required and purchased.

-Refer to the RD Manager Online operation manual for further details.
+Refer to the RD Manager operation manual for further details.